Cubs vs. Reds Player Props Betting Odds

-Oddsmakers have set player props for Nico Hoerner, Jonathan India and others when the Chicago Cubs host the Cincinnati Reds at Wrigley Field on Friday at 2:20 PM ET.
+You can wager on player prop bet odds for Nico Hoerner, Jonathan India and others on the Chicago Cubs and Cincinnati Reds before their matchup at 7:15 PM ET on Saturday at Wrigley Field.

 Bet on this matchup or its props with DraftKings!